Skip to main content

 Information you give us as a careers applicant.
 When you apply for a role through the careers page, we collect what you submit through the application form — name, email, phone where given, country, role you’re applying to, portfolio or work-sample links, LinkedIn, and the written response in the “why this seat” field.
 We also record your acknowledgement of these terms and (where applicable) the contractor-engagement notice.

 Information from third parties as part of running engagements.
-To deliver the work, we receive: payment information from Stripe (we don’t store your card; Stripe does), recordings and transcripts from Google Meet for calls held during the engagement, and access tokens you grant us for ad-platform management on your accounts.
+To deliver the work, we receive: payment information from Stripe (we don’t store your card; Stripe does), recordings and transcripts from Google Meet for calls held during the engagement, and access tokens you grant us for ad-platform and analytics management on your accounts.

 Information routed through our internal channels.
 Onboarding-form and careers-application submissions are delivered into private Slack channels accessible to the team responsible for that workflow.
 Slack stores those messages under its own retention rules; copies of the underlying records are also retained per the schedule below.